virtuability/aws-lz/core/README.md

 2. The following environment variables will need to be set correctly for template and configuration locations before running the commands in the following section (adjust as necessary):
 ```
-TMPL_DIR=$HOME/dev/git/virt/cfn-templates/core/template
+TMPL_DIR=$HOME/ldev/git/virtuability/aws-lz/core/template
-CNF_DIR=$HOME/dev/git/virt/cfn-templates/core/config
+CNF_DIR=$HOME/ldev/git/virtuability/aws-lz/core/config
-STACK_NAME=core-test
+STACK_NAME=core-development
 STACK_REGION=eu-west-1
 ```

-3. An existing SSH key (and name) in the AWS region that the CloudFormation stack is created in
+3. An existing SSH key (and name) in the AWS account/region that the CloudFormation stack is created in

-4. Adjustment of the CloudFormation parameters as required in the cfn-templates/core/config/$STACK_NAME-parameters.json file
+4. Adjust the CloudFormation parameters as required in the aws-lz/core/config/$STACK_NAME-parameters.json files

 5. The necessary administrative permissions to create the stack